Bananas Foster Baked French Toast Recipe

 - 3. Place remaining ingredients in a blender; process just until blended.
 Pour over bread.
 Refrigerate, covered, 8 hours or overnight.

 - 4. Preheat oven to 375°.
 Remove French toast from refrigerator while oven heats.
-Bake, uncovered, 35-40 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, 35-40 minutes or until a knife inserted in the center comes out clean.
 Let stand 5-10 minutes.
 Invert to serve.
 Yield: 6 servings.

 Reviews for Bananas Foster Baked French Toast